copperwater/xNetHack/doc/xnh-changelog-10.0.md

 - Monsters hit by a potion of restore ability get cured of any blindness, confusion, or stunning, instead of being healed to full HP.
 - If the hero is hit with cancellation, they lose all their magic energy.
+- Throwing gems that are type-named but not fully identified at a coaligned unicorn no longer gives +2 luck; they are treated the same as non-type-named gems, giving +1 luck.

 ### Interface changes